edgedb/edgedb-js/packages/auth-sveltekit/readme.md

   };
   ```

+  > [!CAUTION]
-  _Note: In production environments, it is recommended to set require_verification to true to ensure users verify their email addresses._
+  > In production environments, it is recommended to set require_verification to true to ensure users verify their email addresses.

   **SMTP for email verification (optional)**